 reworks the essential and more distinctive elements found in the arms in the three colours of black, gold and “cerulean” blue.
 The black features as the main field colour, upon this is a cotised gold stripe i.e. a stripe with two smaller ones above and beneath, as found in the arms of Brychan, which is felt to be a particularly elegant and pleasing arrangement.
 Across the cotised gold stripe is placed the silhouette of a bat with outstretched wings in the blue shade.

 The design is locally meaningful with historically relevant symbols and colours, presented in a simple but unusual and visually interesting arrangement.
-Additionally bats are an uncommon charge on flags so the design is generally rare and would certainly be unique amongst British county flags.
-The design is used for its Twitter profile by a county based wildlife organisation
+Additionally bats are an uncommon charge on flags so the design is generally rare and certainly unique amongst British county flags.
+It is used for its Twitter profile by a county based wildlife organisation

 the flag is seen at the Tourist Information Bureau in Hay-On-Wye in the county, just south of the River Wye which forms the boundary with Radnorshire and here,

 it is at Hay Castle, in the town and by a finger post on the corners of Lion and Belmont streets.
 Below

 the flag is shown by a park in Builth Wells, by the side of the River Wye, which is the border with Radnorshire and it is displayed here

 alongside the flag of neighbouring county Glamorgan on both sides of a bridge over the county boundary, the Taf Fechan river, south of Pontstichill.
 It is seen below